hep-gc/docker/external_cloud/csv2/separated_containers/run_csv2/README.md

   This pull should take ~5-15 minutes depending on your internet speed.

+  If you saved the container to your own docker hub account, pull that image instead.

 2. Start up the csv2 container using docker-compose.
-Note: the docker-compose command must be run from the cloud_scheduler directory (i.e. the directory containing the docker-compose.yml file for csv2):
+Note: the docker-compose command must be run from the cloud_scheduler directory (i.e. the directory containing the docker-compose.yml file for csv2).

+If you pulled the container image from another repo, you'll need to update the first line of the Dockerfile to use the correct image name.
+The csv2 container can then be started using:

   ~~~~
   $ docker-compose up&